 For some months no further military operations took place in Mesopotamia, and General Marshall took the opportunity in July of proceeding on leave to India.
 Sir Percy Cox was called to Cairo in April for discussion of Arab affairs and went on to London to report to his Majesty's Government.
 On his way back in August he was called upon by telegram to proceed direct to Tehran to relieve His Majesty's Minister, Sir C. Marling, who was ordered home.
-He passed through Baghdad the first week in September, leaving me, with the concurrence of Sir William Marshall, to continue to officiate in his place as Civil Commissioner.
+He

-1 This, the Kurdish form, is used throughout this book in preference to the Arabic form 'Sulaimaniya' prescribed by the Permanent Committee on Geographical Names (see .
-Bibliography).
+1 This, the Kurdish form, is used throughout this book in preference to the Arabic form 'Sulaimaniya' prescribed by the Permanent Committee on Geographical Names (see Bibliography).